dxzl/akai-s950/Readme.txt

-Copyright 2008 Scott Swift - This program is distributed under the terms of the GNU General Public License.
+Original software by Scott Swift 2008-2016 - This program is distributed under the terms of the GNU General Public License.

 Use Borland's C++ Builder 4 to compile.
 The free compiler can probably compile it but I've never tried http://edn.embarcadero.com/article/21205